Salary Calculator For Net, Gross and CTC

 Deductions make salary talks frustrating.
 People hear words like “PF,” “professional tax,” “Social Security,” “Medicare,” “National Insurance,” or “employer contribution.”
 It’s not always clear how these amounts work together.

 This calculator makes the deduction path clearer.
 It shows how tax and contribution rules work.
 Users can see the difference between required deductions, amounts paid by the company, and the final net value.
-That visibility matters for anyone looking at a pay structure for the first time.
+That visibility is relevant for anyone looking at a pay structure for the first time.

 Better clarity for employees, freelancers, and HR teams